oicr-gsi/bamqc-legacy/README.md

     cpanm --installdeps .

+To use the report generating scripts, you will also need to install the [gsi-website](https://github.com/oicr-gsi/gsi-website)  perl module, freely available from Github.

+    git clone git@github.com:oicr-gsi/gsi-website.git
+    cd gsi-website
+    perl Makefile.PL
+    make
+    make install

 ## Bedtools histogram files

 The -H option in bamqc.pl expects a 'bedtools histogram file' for coverage.
 Here's how to generate this file: